Environment

 Waste from our operations can be categorized as recyclable materials, non-recyclable industrial waste sent to coastal flow pits, solid waste sent to landfill, sewage, and hazardous waste.

 There are sorting stations in Norðurál’s canteens and operating areas for plastic, paper, general waste, and, where applicable, hazardous waste.
-Nowhere should there be only one bin for unsorted or general waste, neither in offices nor in the production area.
+Nowhere should there be only one bin for unsorted or general waste, either in offices or in the production area.
 There shall always at least three bins standing together so sorting can take place.

-Norðurál’s action plan lists actions aimed at minimizing waste generation and maximizing value from waste.
+Norðurál’s action plan specifies actions aimed at minimizing waste generation and maximizing value from waste.
 The actions are as follows:

-- Action 7: Identify opportunities for recycling production waste; otherwise sent to flow pits
+• Action 7: Identification of opportunities for recycling production waste; otherwise sent to flow pits

 Targets related to resource use and circular economy E5-3